antevens/boatcontrol/README.md

 * {INSERT_LINK_TO_DIGIKEY}
 * {INSERT_LINK_TO_MOUSER}

+### Switches
+Onboard switches can be either momentary or locking depending on preference and application. *Be careful when using locking switches with latching relays since most latching relay coils can't withstand being energized for too long and ideally should only be energized for less than a second* All DPDT E3 series switches from Panasonic should work such as the ESB30 and ESB33 series, note that locking ESB30 switches can be converted to momentary operation very easily even after soldering.

+### Circuit breakers
+mix and match

-Note that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field servicable.
+Keep in mind that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field servicable.